Skip to content

 Year Two and Beyond

 From the second year, you need one Omani employee.
-As your company grows, additional Omani hires may be encouraged depending on your industry.
+As your company grows, additional Omani hires may be required depending on your industry.
 The Ministry of Labour sets Omanization targets by sector.

 Work Permits for Foreign Employees

+Standard workweek: 48 hours (9 hrs/day, 6 days).
 Employees receive a minimum of 30 calendar days of paid annual leave.
-Sick leave, maternity leave, and national holidays are also mandated by Omani labour law.
+Sick leave, maternity leave, and national holidays are all mandated by Omani labour law.

 Oman Free Zones for Foreign Investors

-Other free zones include Duqm (Special Economic Zone), Salalah Free Zone, Al Mazunah Free Zone, and Knowledge Oasis Muscat.
+The Sohar Free Zone is particularly popular with manufacturing and logistics companies importing from Iran or India and re-exporting to Europe or Africa.
+Other free zones: Duqm (Special Economic Zone), Salalah Free Zone, Al Mazunah Free Zone, and Knowledge Oasis Muscat.

 Company Formation in Oman vs. Other GCC Countries